bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 Also because of our `/etc/fstab` config all new files will be compressed and our FS will be defragmented automatically.

 > **N.B.!**
-> **DO NOT FORGET** to turn on `write cache feature` in "Gnome Disks utility".
+> - *Do not forget to turn on `write cache feature` in "Gnome Disks utility".
-> Just go to your SSD settings in this utility and turn on this feature.
+> Just go to your SSD settings in this utility and turn on this feature.*

 Reboot again.

 > **N.B.!**
-> Because of BTRFS design it is recommended to disable `copy-on-write` by setting special attribute for directories
+> -* Because of BTRFS design it is recommended to disable `copy-on-write` by setting special attribute for directories
-> and/or files with heavy R-W usage such as catalog with virtual machines images or catalog/files that you share via torrents.
+> and/or files with heavy R-W usage such as catalog with virtual machines images or catalog/files that you share via torrents.*

 You can do it with this command:
 ```